 Tuition and fees are waived at the time of enrollment and registration.
-Upon completion of the Dual Credit cours (s), the College requests for reimbursement from appropriate funding sources.
-According to federal guidelines, Dual Credit/Enrollment students are not eligible for financial aid, nor can take remedial education courses under the program.
+Upon completion of the Dual Credit course (s), the College requests for reimbursement from appropriate funding sources.
+According to federal guidelines, Dual Credit/Enrollment students are not eligible for financial aid.